Healthdirect Free Australian health advice you can count on.

 How is Tay-Sachs disease treated?

-There is currently no cure or effective treatment for Tay-Sachs disease, though some treatments may ease symptoms.
+There is currently no cure or effective treatment for Tay-Sachs disease, but your health team can offer palliative care options to ease symptoms.
+This may include nutritional support and medicines to treat seizures.

 Resources and support

 It is best to talk to either your doctor or a genetic counsellor.
-To find a genetic counsellor, go to the Australian Society of Genetic Counsellors.
+To find a genetic counsellor, visit the Australian Society of Genetic Counsellors.

-You can read more detailed information about genetic disorders.
+Read more about genetic disorders.
 You might be able to find a support group through Genetic Alliance Australia.

 Learn more here about the development and quality assurance of healthdirect content.